Faculty Bios

 -

-Associate Professor Smith has special advanced education and training in the evaluation and treatment of swallowing disorders which is one among many areas of expertise that she brings to her position in this department.
+Professor Gigi Smith has special advanced education and training in the evaluation and treatment of swallowing disorders which is one among many areas of expertise that she brings to her position in this department.
 She graduated with her B.S. in Occupational Therapy from San Jose State University.
 She also adds to her distinction as being among the first graduating cohort of the Distance Master's program at SJSU.
 She was named the 2006 Graduate of the Last Decade for the College of Applied Sciences and Arts.
 Dr. Smith completed her PhD at Trident University.
 Her research was in the area of autism, sensory processing and feeding and eating behaviors.
 Dr. Smith has authored and co-authored chapters in Pedretti's Occupational Therapy: Practice Skills for Physical Dysfunction and Cara & Macrae's Psychosocial Occupational Therapy: A Clinical Practice.
 She has presented locally, nationally, and internationally on dysphagia and the role of occupational therapy in treating swallowing disorders.
 Dr. Smith is currently the Vice President for the Occupational Therapy Association of California (OTAC), and was a member of the Commission on Practice for the American Occupational Therapy Association (AOTA).
 She also serves the department as the Graduate Coordinator/Advisor and is the Student OT Association (SOTA) Advisor.
 She has a clear commitment to SJSU serving on multiple department, college, and university committees and most recently elected to the Academic Senate representing the College of Health and Human Sciences (CHHS).

 Dr. Gigi Smith (SJSU OT alumna with a BS in 1979, MS in 2001) was inducted to the Roster of Fellows and awarded Fellow of the American Occupational Therapy Association (FAOTA) at the AOTA Annual Conference in 2017.
 This award is made in recognition of her: Excellence in Practice, Exemplary Service, and Mentoring.
 She was also Honored Lecturer for the Califonia Foundation of Occupational Therapy in 2018.